India and South Africa play out a humdinger at the Wanderers

-  Birth of another talented allrounder - although Mike Brearley believed that "with a slightly different psychosomatic constitution, Chris Old could have been one of cricket's great players, instead of being merely an extremely good Test player".
-His reasons for missing Test matches were almost in the Chris Lewis class - but he nevertheless took 143 Test wickets, including four in five balls (the other was a no-ball) against Pakistan at Edgbaston in 1978, and helped Geoff Arnold dismiss India for 42 at Lord's in 1974.
+Birth of talented allrounder Chris Old, who Mike Brearley believed "with a slightly different psychosomatic constitution" could have been one of cricket's great players.
+Old's reasons for missing Test matches were almost in the Chris Lewis class - but he nevertheless took 143 Test wickets, including four in five balls (the other was a no-ball) against Pakistan at Edgbaston in 1978, and helped Geoff Arnold dismiss India for 42 at Lord's in 1974.
 At Headingley in 1981 he hit a crucial 29 and then grabbed the key wicket of Allan Border as Australia fell apart in the second innings.

 The loss of a complete day's play made a draw inevitable, but India used the time to pile up what was then their highest total against any country: 676 for 7 against Sri Lanka in Kanpur.
 Three batsmen made hundreds, but Mohammad Azharuddin must have had mixed feelings about being one of the few to be out for 199 in a Test.